GrantS2S/website/content/integrations/iq-retail/takealot-order.md

 ---
 title: "Raise Lead Time Orders"
-subtitle: "Raise your Takealot orders into IQ Retail (provided you are only doing lead time orders)."
+subtitle: "Raise your Takealot orders into IQ Retail as a sales order (provided you are only doing lead time orders)."
 imageDestop: "/images/a21.png"
 imageDestopWidth: "849"
 imageMobile: "/images/a002.png"